bertreb/pimatic-hass/README.md

 If you add a device thats is not a switch, motion sensor, light or contact, a SensorDevice will be created for every attribute of that device.
 If you want to use a specific set of variables, from for example different devices.
 You need to use a VariablesDevice.
 Add to the VariablesDevice the desired variables and add the VariableDevice (id) to the Hass device config.

+Tee supported Thermostats are DummyHeatingThermostat (pimatic default) and DummyThermostat (pimatic-dummies)

 ### Adding Pimatic devices in the Hass Gui
 In Home Assistant the automatic created Pimatic devices can be added as a card via the 'configure UI' option.
 Via the add button (+) you can select a device type and search on device name.